"Like" us to connect with other students, watch videos, see job offers and even get special discounts.

 What are my accommodation options?Expand

-We have ongoing arrangements with several local hotels, guesthouses and apartment complexes that provide our students with special monthly rates.
+We have ongoing arrangements with several establishments that provide our students with special monthly rates.
 All our recommended options are within walking distance of the school and are in safe neighborhoods.
 We have also inspected all options to make sure they provide rooms and facilities that will ensure you have a comfortable stay.

 Our options range in price so you should find something that is suitable for your budget; however, you are also free to make your own arrangements as well.
 Upon receipt of your course deposit we will send you all the relevant details of the available options.
 If you have any questions or concerns about your accommodation in Phuket, please contact us and we will do all we can to help.